Nausea and vomiting

 Nausea and Vomiting

-How can you care for vomiting in your child age 3 months to 1 year?
+How can you care for nausea and vomiting in your child age 4 years or older?

 Call your doctor now or seek immediate medical care if:

-• Your child has new or worse belly pain.
+• You have new or worsening belly pain.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.